silverstripe/silverstripe-lessons-v4/README.md

 Reload the page with `?flush` to get the new template.

-Now, returning an Ajax response is trivial.
+Now returning an AJAX response is trivial.
 Simply render the include.

 ```php
 //...